 How it Works

-The result is a clearer image that helps us look inside the breast layer by layer to find tumors that may not be defined on standard 2D mammography alone resulting in fewer patient recalls.
+The result is a clearer image that helps us look inside the breast layer by layer to find tumors that may not be defined on standard 2D mammogram alone resulting in fewer patient recalls.
 With the wide-angle imaging and clarity it offers our physicians, it can save lives because it leaves breast cancer with no place to hide.

-Advantages of 3D
+Advantages of a 3D Mammogram

 - Fewer return appointments for additional testing, reducing patient stress